top of page

 Holding Grief Differently

-My grief counselor told me many times, that while the heartache of losing a child may not go away, you will learn to carry or hold your grief differently.
-Grief changes and looks different over time.
+My grief counselor often reminded me that while the heartache of losing a child may never fully disappear, we can learn to carry and hold our grief in new ways.
+Grief evolves and looks different over time.
 Just because I get out of bed, just because you don’t see me crying, does not mean my sadness has gone away.
-Holding these Walker’s Wilds in my arms began to feel like I was physically starting to hold my grief differently.
+Holding these Walker’s Wilds in my arms began to feel like I was starting to hold my grief differently.
 They became a physical part of my personal healing journey.
-In sharing my story and resources that have helped along the way, I hope to support others who have endured infant loss in their own healing journey.

 Support my mission to help those who have endured pregnancy, infant and child loss, hold grief differently.